bioothod/stepping_games/README.md

   implemented in the tree)
 * GPU connectX implementation
 * DDQN and PPO implementations suitable for the self-play games
-* PPO with simple3 (conv+linear) model trained with several hours of self-play beats negamax in ~80% of the cases (depending on the seed)
+* PPO with simple3 (conv+linear) model trained for several days of self-play beats negamax in ~97% of the cases (depending on the seed)